BitsForPeople/esp-tamp/examples/esp-tamp-demo/README.md

 a 24-bit bitmap file ("[espressif-logo.bmp](main/espressif-logo.bmp)") and the first 10^5 (=100000) bytes of the enwik8 (text) dataset ("[enwik5.txt](main/enwik5.txt)").

-The two embedded files are compressed, then decompressed again and the result verified to be identical to the input.
+The two embedded files are compressed, then decompressed again, and the result verified to be identical to the input.

 On an ESP32-S3 @ 240MHz the log output looks like this: